icorbrey/icorbrey/README.md

 - [`gitty`](https://github.com/icorbrey/gitty): Quality of life scripts for Git.
 - [`pep9-asm`](https://github.com/icorbrey/pep9-asm): Language support for the Pep/9 assembly language
   in Visual Studio Code.
+- [`scream_cypher`](https://github.com/icorbrey/scream_cypher): A CLI tool and library for encrypting and decrypting messages using the scream cypher from XKCD 3054.
 - [Sauron](https://github.com/icorbrey/sauron): A simple utility for searching for packages on the AUR.

 ### Libraries